-The CRC will help drive growth in regional and peri-urban food-industry clusters in locations including Liverpool City (Western Sydney), Peel (Western Australia), Gippsland, Darwin, Armidale and Coffs Harbour, and will share tools and learnings with many more.
+The CRC is helping to drive growth in regional and peri-urban food-industry clusters in locations around Australia including Liverpool City (Western Sydney), Peel (Western Australia), Gippsland, Darwin, Armidale and Coffs Harbour, and will share tools and learnings with other potential food-industry cluster locations.

 Stakeholders in these hubs aim to build regional capacity to value-add local produce and build export capability in the CRC’s target product categories.

 Agrifood clusters have proved highly successful in nations such as the Netherlands, Canada, USA and Sweden.
-Our model clusters growers and manufacturers around rapid transport hubs via streamlined logistics systems.
+Our model clusters growers and manufacturers around rapid transport hubs, supported by streamlined logistics systems.